The Gear and Guts of the Mongol Military—Part I

 Detail of Sumerian stele.
 (CC BY-SA 2.0)

-The Sumerian helmet was a copper hat that was roughly two to three millimeters thick, fitting over a leather or wool cap, which provided another four millimeters of protection.
+The Sumerian helmet was a copper hat roughly two to three millimeters thick, fitting over a leather or wool cap, providing another four millimeters of protection.
 In total, the helmet was a quarter of an inch thick.
-Some may speculate as to why the Sumerian soldier was fitted with a copper, rather than a bronze helmet.
-This may be due to the fact that the Sumerians had not developed the ability due to the difficulty in casting such a mold to fit the shape of a wearers head.
+Some may speculate why the Sumerian soldier was fitted with a copper rather than a bronze helmet.
+This may be because the Sumerians had not developed the ability due to the difficulty in casting such a mold to fit the shape of a wearer’s head.

-The Sumerian cloak depicted in the Stele of the Vultures appears to be ordinary.
+The Sumerian cloak depicted in the Stele of the Vultures appears ordinary.
 On closer inspection, the cloak seems to have been made of cloth or thin leather with metal disks, possibly bronze or copper, sewn into the fabric.
-The purpose for this is obvious— to thwart spear blows to torso.
+The purpose for this is obvious— to thwart spear blows to the torso.
 More importantly, this is the first depiction of body armor.

 When it comes to the chariot, one must be careful when using the word ‘chariot’ when dealing with the Sumerians.
 What appears to be a chariot is not; it lacks the refinements of a true chariot.
 To the Sumerians, this vehicle was a “battle car.”
 Another vehicle brought to battle was a “straddle car.”
-This straddle car was a cabless platform in which the driver had to balance himself by straddling the car.
+This straddle car was a cabless platform where the driver had to balance himself by straddling the car.
 Both vehicles were either four-wheeled or two and required four wild asses to pull them.
-Very different from their future replacements, but for the time, they did their job.
+It was very different from their future replacements, but they did their job for the time.

 Detail, Relief of early war wagons on the Standard of Ur, c.
 2500 BC